New Frontiers of Relational Thinking in Psychoanalysis

-New Frontiers of Relational Thinking in Psychoanalysis aims to take the reader into the depths of their humanity, to promote a creative process that the author calls "consistency".
-Consistency is a quality that enables the human subject to make themself the starting point of their life, whatever this may be.
+New Frontiers of Relational Thinking in Psychoanalysis aims to take the reader into the depths of their humanity, to promote a creative process that the author calls 'consistency'.
+Consistency is a quality that enables human subjects to make themselves the starting point of their life, whatever this may be.

 This book offers a thorough exploration of the place of relational thinking in contemporary psychoanalytic theory and practice.
-Starting with an analysis of the social and cultural context in which psychoanalysis is currently operating , and of the fragility of the human subject, the author continues by examining the essential assumptions, theoretical strands and key concepts such as "consciousness of consciousness", and the I subject, which help underpin psychoanalysis.
-New Frontiers of Relational Thinking in Psychoanalysis develops theoretical and clinical ideas through a review of classic references, in the light of new scientific and sociological perspectives, to explore and promote the progress of human beings towards their "consistency".
+Starting with an analysis of the social and cultural context in which psychoanalysis is currently operating, and of the fragility of the human subject, the author continues by examining the essential assumptions, theoretical strands and key concepts, such as 'consciousness of consciousness', and the I subject, which helps underpin psychoanalysis.
+New Frontiers of Relational Thinking in Psychoanalysis develops theoretical and clinical ideas through a review of classic references, in light of new scientific and sociological perspectives, to explore and promote the progress of human beings towards their 'consistency'.

 Table of Contents

 1. Standing up 2.
-Glasses on one’s nose 3.
+The lenses through which we view the world 3.
 Questioning oneself on the subject 4.
 That I-subject 5.
 The beginning of existence 6.
 The tricks played by ‘consciousness’ 7.
 Finally beyond 8.
 Educating 9.
-Moving forward
+Moving forward Bibliography Index

-Michele Minolli (October, 27- 1935- January, 5 – 2020) psychologist and psychoanalyst, was a member of the Società Italiana di Psicoanalisi della Relazione (SIPRe).
-He was the author of many articles published by the Italian journals Ricerca psicoanalitica and Psicoterapia e scienze umane and by the international journals Psychoanalytic Quarterly and Psychoanalytic Dialogues .
+Michele Minolli (27 October 1935–5 January 2020), psychologist and psychoanalyst, was a member of the Società Italiana di Psicoanalisi della Relazione (SIPRe).
+He was the author of many articles published by the Italian journals Ricerca psicoanalitica and Psicoterapia e scienze umane, and by the international journals Psychoanalytic Quarterly and Psychoanalytic Dialogues.

-Maria Pia Roggero psychologist and psychoanalyst, IPMH specialst-Umass Boston, she is a member of the Società Italiana di Psicoanalisi della Relazione (SIPRe), of the International Federation of Psychoanalytic Societies (IFPS) and the Internation Association for Relational Psychoanalysis and Psychotherapy (IARPP).
-Faculty member of SIPRe Institute of Milano, Training analyst, Supervisor.
-She is Vice - Director of SIPRe Institute of Milano, Director of the Lab of Research and author of numerous articles in Italian and international Journals and books.
+Maria Pia Roggero, psychologist, psychoanalyst and IPMH specialst at UMass Boston, is a member of the Società Italiana di Psicoanalisi della Relazione (SIPRe), the International Federation of Psychoanalytic Societies (IFPS) and the Internation Association for Relational Psychoanalysis and Psychotherapy (IARPP).
+She is a faculty member of the SIPRe Institute of Milano, as well as a training analyst and supervisor.
+She is Vice Director of the SIPRe Institute of Milano, Director of the Lab of Research and author of numerous articles in Italian and of international journals and books.